thegreystone/jmc-tutorial/README.md

 This tutorial provides plenty of examples and material to help you learn JDK Mission Control (7+).

 ## Preparations
-For the HoL at CodeOne, this material is usually pre-packaged with everything you need, such as an Eclipse with the eclipse.ini file already modified.
-This is not practical at GitHub, so there are some preparations required before starting the HoL.
+Since it is not practical to pre-package everything required to run the material here at GitHub, there are some preparations required before starting the Tutorial.

 ### Setting up the JDK
 You will need to have a JDK 11 or later to do this tutorial.
 You can either use the [Oracle JDK](http://java.oracle.com) or any OpenJDK build, for example the one provided by [Oracle](http://jdk.java.net/11/).